esamattis/Projectwatch/README.markdown

 You use it by defining a projectwatch.cfg file(s) to your project directories.
-In the file you define what files should be monitored and what command should be executed if a change is detected.
+In the file you define what files should be monitored and what command should be executed when a change is detected.

 Here's an example file